listlessbird/poland-ai-ts-workshop/exercises/04-agents-and-workflows/04.1-workflow/problem/readme.md

 ## Steps To Complete

-- Implement the first `writeSlackResult` function to generate the initial Slack message draft using the Google Gemini model with the provided system prompt
+- Implement the first `writeSlackResult` function to generate the initial Slack message draft using the Google Gemini model with the provided system prompt.
+You'll need to use `generateText` here.

-- Implement the `evaluateSlackResult` function to evaluate the first draft using another LLM call with the evaluation system prompt
+- Implement the `evaluateSlackResult` function to evaluate the first draft using another LLM call with the evaluation system prompt - again, with `generateText`.

-- Implement the `finalSlackAttempt` function to stream the final Slack message based on the conversation, first draft, and feedback
+- Implement the `finalSlackAttempt` function to stream the final Slack message based on the conversation, first draft, and feedback.
+You'll need to use `streamText` here and then `.toUIMessageStreamResponse()` to pass the final response.

-- Test your implementation by running the local dev server and submitting the pre-filled prompt in the UI
+- Test your implementation by running the local dev server and submitting the pre-filled prompt in the UI.
+While you won't see the initial draft or evaluation, you should see the final result.

-- Observe how the three-step process produces a better result than a single LLM call would, checking the final streamed response in the UI
+- Observe whether the three-step process produces a better result than a single LLM call would, checking the final streamed response in the UI.